 Prior to the Company's IPO, shares of Class A common stock were entitled to a priority dividend of 8%.
 After Class A shareholders received an annualized return on capital of 8%, distributions of the remaining value were split between Class A and Class L shareholders based on the achievement of certain return targets.
-In determining income to the Class A stockholders for computing basic and diluted earnings per share for the three months ended June 26, 2020, the Company did not allocate income to the shares of Class L common stock in accordance with ASC 260, because such classes of shares would not have shared in the distribution had all of the income for the periods been distributed.
-Accordingly, earnings per share calculations were provided only for the Class A shares with a weighted average of 10,000,000 shares for the three months ended June 26, 2020.
+In determining income to the Class A stockholders for computing basic and diluted earnings per share for the three- and six-month periods ended September 25, 2020, the Company did not allocate income to the shares of Class L common stock in accordance with ASC 260, because such classes of shares would not have shared in the distribution had all of the income for the periods been distributed.
+Accordingly, earnings per share calculations were provided only for the Class A shares with a weighted average of 10,000,000 shares for the three- and six-month periods ended September 25, 2020.